Posted on Leave a comment

 Have you been wondering if you should try Temu’s cheap silk flowers?
 Wondering how they compare to what you can find locally?
 Are their prices too good to be true?
 Well, I took the plunge.
 Threw caution to the wind and ordered some.
 Here is my review and comparison of the Temu silk flowers I bought.

 But first, for the purpose of this post, let’s set aside any controversy or conspiracy theories about Temu (and, for that matter, Hobby Lobby, to which some of the flowers are compared).
 Okay?
 If you’re reading this, I’m assuming you’re at least willing to give them a try.
-I’m neither endorsing nor trashing Temu.
-I’m not getting paid — which will probably become obvious further down the page.
+I’m neither endorsing nor trashing Temu, although a couple of the links to the flowers are affiliate links.
 Still, please no comments bashing the company itself.
 You can bash the items you bought, but we’ll leave the political type controversy alone.
 Thank you.

 I ordered from the app, but chose the items by shopping on my laptop.
 I liked the larger screen for decision making.
-But there was some kind of promotion, either free shipping or, maybe it was $25 off a $50 purchase, for using the app.
-Either way, I got both the $25 off $50 and the free shipping.
-(Yes, I ordered other things as well.)
+But there was some kind of promotion, isn’t there always?
+Maybe it was $25 off a $50 purchase, for using the app.
 It only took about 8 days for the order to get here which surprised me.
 I was prepared for 2 weeks.

 This post has a lot of pictures.
 I hope they load fast for you.
 The screenshots of the partial order pages do have links to the actual items I ordered.
-At this point, they are not affiliate links.
+Two are affiliate links.
+The rest are just regular ol’ links.

 Let’s start with lamb’s ear picks.
 I couldln’t find this particular item on the site today.